In the LINQ model, People perform Actions and in so doing, LINQ records how their capacity is being utilised.

 The action has a duration and a frequency:

-- Duration (D) how long and action takes
+- Duration (D): how long an action takes (in hours)

 Annual cost = R * D *F